 - RCDSO is authorized to ask applicants to demonstrate proficiency in English or French if fluency in either language was not a condition of you receiving your licence in another province/territory.
 Read more about language requirements in the registration requirements section.

-- RCDSO is authorized to request that an applicant undertake, obtain or undergo additional training, experience, examinations or assessments if you have not practiced dentistry for three years or longer in another Canadian jurisdiction.
+- RCDSO is authorized to request that an applicant undertake, obtain or undergo additional training, experience, examinations or assessments if you have not practiced dentistry for three years or longer in a recognized jurisdiction.

 More information can be found in the Ontario Labour Mobility Act, 2009.